creativecoder/wordpress-local-dev/README.md

 ## Database Configuration ##

-Each site should have its own database.
-The specifics are listed in the db-config.php file within each unique site folder.
+Each site should have its own separate database.
+The specifics are listed in the various *-config.php files.
+Put these files in the .gitignore file for your project so that credentials are not stored in version control.

+Remove the files not needed on each development environment.
+For example, your production server should only have production-config.php (local-config.php, staging-config.php, and dev-config.php should be deleted from the production server).

+For *-config.php files on your dev, staging, and production servers, you can place these one directory above the root directory of your site.
+(This won't work for the local-config.php file, however.)

 ## Apache Configuration ##